slatedocs/slate/source/index.html.md

 7. Run your bot

     7.1 For those who chose to code in C# and with VisualStudio2017, you can click the play button.
 Make sure     it is set to LHGames and not IIS Express.
-Also if yu want to reduce the number of comments in the         console, you can comment lines 39 and 40 of the Startup.cs file.
+Also if you want to reduce the number of logs in the         console, you can comment lines 39 and 40 of the Startup.cs file.

 	7.2.
-If you are using any othe language or IDE, you can open a second terminal in the LHGames folder of your seed project and run the command "dotnet run".
+If you are using any other language or IDE, you can open a second terminal in the LHGames folder of your seed project and follow the intructions inside your readme

 8. View the UI on localhost:4200
-9. Monitor your server logs in the console
+9. Monitor your server logs in the first console
-10. You will have other fake players running around to test actions on
+10. You will have other fake players running around to test actions on, your player name is "Player 1"
-11. See "Activate Events" section to see how you can change phases thus activate differents events in the game
+11. See "Activate Events" section to see how you can change phases thus activate different events in the game

 ### Activate Events
 Once you have started the project and have your bot running you can use these URLs to active certain events in the game.
 Simply paste them in your browser and press enter.
-A confirmation message should appear the page.
+A confirmation message should appear.

 | Event                            | URL                                                |
 | ---------------------------------| ---------------------------------------------------|